solidtoken/SpecFlow.DependencyInjection/README.md

   - GitVersion Build Task
 - [x] GitHub workflow (?)
   - https://guides.github.com/introduction/flow/
+  - Can't really get used to this, I prefer gitflow thus far
+  - Trying to stick to it just to learn
 - [x] CI -> Azure Pipelines
   - [x] Build using Azure Pipelines
   - [x] Smoke Test using the .Tests project